How to Watch Tigers at Astros

 Live stream the Detroit Tigers at Houston Astros game on fuboTV: Start with a 7-day free trial!

-Coming into today's game, the Tigers are just 8-16 on the season.
-Detroit has not gotten off to the start it was hoping for, but there is time to turn things around.
-In their last game, the Tigers ended up losing to the Astros by a final score of 3-2 and will look for revenge today.
+Coming into today's game, the Tigers have gone 8-17 and need to string a few wins together badly.
+Detroit wasn't expected to be a serious contender, but the start of the year has been very disappointing.
+On the mound to start today's game will be Eduardo Rodriguez, who has gone 0-2 with a 5.33 ERA thus far.

-On the other side of this matchup, the Astros have gone 15-11 to open up the season.
-Houston looks like a team that could be a dark-horse contender in the AL once again.
-After beating the Tigers in game one, the Astros will look to win their fifth straight game tonight.
+On the other side of today's matchup, the Astros hold a 16-11 record.
+Houston has looked the part of a team that could be a contender in the American League.
+Framber Valdez will get the starting nod for the Astros and has gone 1-2 with a 3.42 ERA so far this season.

-This is a game that fans aren't going to want to miss.
-While neither of these teams has been dominant this year, they should put on a good show this evening.
-Make sure to tune in to see who picks up the win.
+Both of these teams are looking to pick up a big win, but for very different reasons.
+This should be a very entertaining game to watch.
+Make sure to tune in to see who comes away with the win.

 Regional restrictions may apply.